Mahady-95/facebook_post_test/jira_details.md

 ## Epic
 **ID:** PF-5
-**Summary:** Implement Authentication Module **Description:** This epic covers all tasks related to the implementation of the authentication module.
+**Summary:** Upload a single valid image (.jpg, .png) and tag one friend **Description:** The image uploads successfully and appears in the post.
+The post is visible on your timeline and to your friend's timeline

 ## Story
 **ID:** PF-6
 **Epic:** PF-5
-**Summary:** User Login Functionality
+**Summary:** Add new to post on Facebook account.
-**Description:** As a user, I want to be able to log in to the application so that I can access my dashboard.
+**Description:** As a user, I want to add a Facebook post by uploading image and tagging some friends.
+Moreover, the post should be visible on the timeline also.

 ## Task
 **ID:** PF-7
 **Story:** PF-6
-**Summary:** Create Login Page
-**Description:** Design and implement the login page for the application.
+**Summary:** Uploading Image on Facebook **Description:** As a user, I want to make a post on Facebook by uploading images and tagging people.